YU-Zhejian/art_modern_bench_rand/deps/xoshiro/README.md

 }
 ```

 Everything is in the single `xoshiro.h` header file.
-The classes, functions etc., are all in the `xso` namespace. `xso::rng` is a type alias for `xso::rng64` which produces 64-bit outputs from a specific _xoshiro_ generator with 256 bits of state.
+The classes, functions etc., are all in the `xso` namespace. `xso::rng` is a type alias for `xso::rng64` which produces 64-bit outputs from a specific _xoshiro_ generator with 256 bits of state_.

 Here is the output from one run of the program: